altogic/altogic/examples/nextjs-email-authentication/README.md

 By default email verification is enabled in your App settings → Authentication view of Designer.
 If you would like to change this, you can disable "Confirm email addresses" in the Authentication view of Designer.

+You can find the written tutorial of this demo app on [our Medium blog.](https://medium.com/altogic/altogic-email-authentication-with-next-js-and-altogic-4c036c36ea8f)

 ### What is the email authentication flow in Altogic?

 1. Users sign up with their email and password.